Srikarette/Dii-2023-hackaton/README.md

                     return accountRepository.findAll();
                 }

-  3.*Be careful* and "pull" code form github everytime before start coding or everytime you re-open program
+    3. Be careful and "pull" code form github everytime before start coding or everytime you re-open program

-  3.1 *Write commit* every time before *push* *Make sure your *commit* are readable and *have meaning**
+      3.1 Write commit* every time before push Make sure your commit are readable and have meaning

-  4.*Always communicate with your friend*
+    4. Always communicate with your friend